 How do they know what our time looks like?

-After a 45 minute Uber ride in traffic, we finally got to the pier and saw the sign in front of us and both of us got embarrassingly giddy.
+After a 45 minute Uber ride in traffic, we finally got to the pier and saw the sign in front of us and both of us got ridiculously giddy.

-We walked along the pier, and it was indeed dirty and touristy, but we loved it.
+We walked along the pier, which was indeed dirty and touristy, but we loved it.